The Treasures of Poland

 KRAKOW [Breakfast, Dinner]

 The morning sightseeing tour will feature Wawel Hill with its impressive Royal Castle and Wawel Royal Cathedral - the place of the cult of St. Stanislaw and St. Jadwiga, Queen of Poland.
 Its 18 chapels are true architectural masterpieces.
-The giant bell, Zygmunt from 1520 ranks with the world’s largest.
+The giant bell, Zygmunt from 1520 ranks as the world’s largest.
 This is the place, where Polish kings were crowned and buried.
 Continue the tour with the walk to the Old Town with its restored Main Square of magnificent houses and palaces.
 There, you stop at St. Mary’s Basilica, where to see the magnificent wooden altar by Wit Stwosz.
-In the middle of the square is Cloth Hall built before 1349, but renovated in the 16th century with many shopping stalls inside.
-Lunch will be served at the local restaurant and afternoon on own.
+In the middle of the square is the Cloth Hall built before 1349, but renovated in the 16th century with many shopping stalls inside.

-Afternoon optional regular tour to Wieliczka Salt Mine*** - an impressive and unique underground world full of saline lakes, majestic timber constructions, great chambers, galleries and unique Salt Works created by many generations of Polish miners and operated since 13th century.
-The tour leads through almost 3 kilometres of meandering corridors, at the depth of 135 meters – the part, which has been worked from 17th to 19th century.
+Following lunch on our own, we will drive to Wieliczka to visit the Salt Mine*** - an impressive and unique underground world full of saline lakes, majestic timber constructions, great chambers, galleries, and unique Salt Works created by many generations of Polish miners and operated since the 13th century.
+The tour leads through almost 3 kilometers of meandering corridors, at the depth of 135 meters – the part, which has worked from the 17th to 19th century.

 KRAKOW – LOWICZ – TORUN [Breakfast, Lunch]